Is your horse overweight? Fat Scoring could provide the answer

 The final section focuses on the quarters.
 You should be feeling the top of the pelvis, the hip-bone, and the tail-bone.

 Very Poor (0) – Angular pelvis structure with tight skin around the bone.
 Sunken and prominent rump

 Poor (1) – Sunken rump but skin is more supple than a 0.
 Defined pelvis structure

 Moderate (2) – Flat rump with a slight amount of fat over the pelvis

 Good (3) – Pelvis structure can be felt but still has a healthy coating of fat

 Fat (4) – Fat gutter at the tail bone with a soft covering over the pelvis.
 The pelvis will need firm pressure to be felt

-Very Fat (5) – Deep gutter at the tail and pelvis covered to the point of not been felt
+Very Fat (5) – Deep gutter at the tail and pelvis covered to the point of not being tangible

-It is often a good idea to carry out a fat-score every two weeks.
-This will allow you to monitor any change in your horse that could be a sign of ill health.
+It is a good idea to carry out a fat-score every two weeks – this will allow you to monitor any change in your horse that could be a sign of ill health.
 Keep the average score to track weight over a long period of time.
-It may be worth using a weigh tape in addition to the fat scoring as this may help you notice very subtle changes!
+It may be worth using a weigh tape in addition to the fat scoring as this can help you notice very subtle changes!